StephanWeinhold/professorflitchcom/albums/fig-02-the-cat-ep.md

 Written and recorded in winter and spring 2022.

-I had this songs in my head for a while.
+I had these songs in my head for a while.
 So in spring 2022 I went down to my basement and recorded them.
 My kids came up with the song titles.
 E voila.